Aquietzero/Mnemon/doc/plans.md

 + Auto connection suggestions while create or update cards.
 + Basic memory flow and statistics.

++ Keyword shortcuts to enhance the speed of creating cards.

 ## Leitner system

 A basic spacing repetition method used by anki droid for cards memorization.